The Great American Bash: History

 In April 2011, WWE ceased using its full name with the WWE abbreviation becoming an orphaned initialism.
 The company then revived The Great American Bash once in July 2012 under the event's original full name, but it was held as a television special, airing as a special episode of SmackDown.
 After another eight years, WWE again revived the event, this time for their developmental brand, NXT, as a two-part special episode of NXT.
 The event was scheduled to again be held as a special episode of NXT in 2021, but reduced to one night, thus becoming an annual event for NXT.
 In 2023, the event was broadcast via livestreaming, marking the first Great American Bash to air on WWE's livestreaming platforms, Peacock in the United States and the WWE Network in most international markets.
 It returned to being a television special of NXT in 2024, but as a two-night event for the first time since 2020.
+It then returned as a one-night livestreaming event in 2025.

+Following the end of WWE's contract with Peacock in mid-March 2026 for NXT's events, and after NXT's previous livestreaming event, Stand & Deliver, aired on YouTube in early April, later that month on April 28, WWE announced a new multi-year broadcasting deal for NXT's events in the United States in which 20 livestreaming events would air on The CW beginning with the 2026 Great American Bash; this expands on an existing deal, as the weekly NXT program had been airing on the network since October 2024.
+Outside of the US, NXT's livestreaming events remain on Abema in Japan, SuperSport in Sub-Saharan Africa, and Netflix everywhere else.